edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-28-lgbtq-diversity-training.md

 When it comes to LGBTQ employees, inclusion considers factors that many heterosexual or cisgender people take for granted.
 It encourages inclusion for those across the wide spectrum of sexualities and gender identities.

 For example, some people are born as a biological gender that does not match their gender identity or they may be non-binary.
-Non-binary employees may [use different pronouns](https://www.theguardian.com/commentisfree/2018/jun/04/gender-neutral-pronouns-they-he-she-why-deny){:target="_blank"} (e.g., they instead of he or she).
+Non-binary employees may [use different pronouns](https://www.theguardian.com/commentisfree/2018/jun/04/gender-neutral-pronouns-they-he-she-why-deny){:target="_blank"} (e.g., they, instead of he or she).
 Denying them the right to do so in the workplace essentially denies their rights as a person.
 Instead, inclusion respects every employee and encourages meaningful training and conversations about sometimes-complex topics.

 This is important because employees who experience harassment due to their sexuality or gender identity, or feel like they need to hide who they are at work, experience higher levels of stress that result in missed work and [higher levels of anxiety and other health issues](http://williamsinstitute.law.ucla.edu/wp-content/uploads/Business-Impact-LGBT-Policies-Full-Report-May-2013.pdf){:target="_blank"}.